Please Leave!

 Hello everyone.
 Praise the Lord!

 The mother and daughter were immigrants from the country of Venezuela.
-The Nanny was an African-American lady.
+The Nanny was an black lady.
 Even though she was only sixty-four years old she was dying of cancer.
 The mother was enjoying her visit with us, but the daughter was in deep grief.

 Mohan and I immediately left of course, quickly walking out of the room.
 As we walked down the hallway, I explained to Mohan that the daughter was reacting out of her grief and frustration in losing her nanny and friend!